 Both shows were filmed live on the National Theatre stage, and both are shown every day of the week 11-16 August.

 The Deck screens these National Theatre stage productions 11-16 August.
-Tickets £25/£20 are available by calling the box office on 020 7452 3000 or emailing firstname.lastname@example.org.
+Tickets £25/£20 are available online, by calling the box office on 020 7452 3000 or emailing firstname.lastname@example.org.

 Like this?
 How about these other cinema experiences?